Military history of Italy: Early modern period

 Government-funded encyclopedias produced in Italy the 1930s listed notable Italian officers of the early modern period, over 4,100 names from 1560 to 1710.
 Of the 3,462 individuals for which place of origin is known, 20 percent came from the Venetian Republic (half from the capital city itself), 14.4 percent from the Papal States, 13.7 percent from Tuscany, 11.5 percent from Piedmont-Savoy, 10 percent from Naples (almost all from Campania, especially the capital city), 9.5 percent from Lombardy, 8.3 percent from Emilia, 7.3 percent from Liguria and Corsica (the Republic of Genoa), 2.7 percent from Sicily (almost all from the cities of Palermo and Messina), 2.3 percent from the Friulan marches and Trentino, and 0.3 percent from Sardinia.

 Partial foreign domination

-Following the Italian Wars (1494 to 1559), Italy saw a long period of relative peace, however, Southern Italy (Kingdom of Naples and Kingdom of Sicily) and the Duchy of Milan were under the control of the Spanish Empire from 1559 to 1713.
-And then, in the case of Milan under the Habsburg monarchy from 1714 to 1796.
-During the French Revolutionary Wars, Italy became the scene of the Italian campaigns of the French Revolutionary Wars.
-In 1796, Italy was invaded by French forces under the command of general Napoleon Bonaparte (later King of Italy).
-Italy was conquered by the French and became organized into French client republics.
-The Congress of Vienna (1814) restored the situation of the late 18th century, which was however quickly overturned by the incipient movement of Italian unification.